hohsieh/hec-ras-docker/README.md

 ```

-If you want to mount s3 buckets for your data, add the relevant lines to the container `run.sh` script.
+If you want to mount s3 buckets for your data, add the relevant lines to the `core.sh` script.
 Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.

-run.sh:
+core.sh:

 ```
 ...